ckeditor/ckeditor5-dev/.changelog/20251003145641_cc_8556_use_workspace_as_version.md

 ---

 Using `workspace:*` for dependencies in `checkVersionMatch` function.
+Added `useWorkspace` property to verify if packages should use `workspace:*` as version.
 Dependencies that pass the `devDependenciesFilter` are now expected to use `workspace:*` instead of specific version numbers.
 This change supports pnpm workspace dependencies and ensures consistent versioning across workspace packages.